Barna-Molnar/CarService/README.md

 This is a Car Service website template .

 ## Motivation
-I wanted to creat a landingPage for my car mechanic.
+I wanted to create a landingPage for my car mechanic.

 ## Tech/framework used